jcaip/jcaip.github.io/_posts/2019-08-30-Research-Update.md

 So given that contrastive fine-tuning of raw BERT was not performing well, I wanted to try a BERT-QT model.

-That is, take BERT embeddings as the input into a QT model trained using contrastive loss.
+That is, take BERT embeddings as the input into a model trained using contrastive loss.
+This is very similar as before, but instead of using this contrastive loss for fine-tuning, we're training BERT for a long period of time in order to get good sentence representations.

+You'll note that average/CLS BERT embeddings on STS tasks seems to perform poorly.
+In fact they perform worse than average GloVe word vectors.

 I need to check performance of this on MNLI and STS, which will be a good measure, as well as SentEval, which is already set up.

 Compare against [Sentence Siamese BERT](https://arxiv.org/pdf/1908.10084.pdf).

 Also try intelligent masking for this.
 Note that if this works, this is important, because this is an entirely unsupervised approach - no labels at all, we mine the related samples.

+I also tried to get better performance by doing some masking of the scores matrix

 ## Hierarchical fine-tuning